do-know/Crypt-LE/README.md

 # Crypt-LE

 This module provides the functionality necessary to use Let's Encrypt API and generate free SSL certificates for your domains.
-It can also be used to generate private RSA keys or Certificate Signing Requests without resorting to openssl command line.
+It can also be used to generate private RSA (_and from version 0.20 also ECC_) keys or Certificate Signing Requests without resorting to openssl command line.
 Crypt::LE is shipped with a self-sufficient client for obtaining SSL certificates - `le.pl`.

 > The client + library package is codenamed ZeroSSL with the project homepage at https://ZeroSSL.com